WaveBeans/wavebeans/docs/user/api/readme.md

 ### SampleVector

 SampleVector is the collection of Samples.
 It might be used for certain use cases, i.e. optimization purposes of [Table API](outputs/table-output.md#sample-type).
-A sample vector can be created out of the list of samples, or specifying a list of samples one by one, or based on a window:
+A sample vector can be created out of the list of samples, or specifying a list of samples one by one, based on a window, or generation function:

 ```kotlin
 val sample1 = sampleOf(1)